RaiyanK23/SENG438-A2/seng438-a2-team_20.md

 The second black box techique that will be used is **equivalence class testing**.
 This technique was designed to test method inputs that exhibit similar behavior to ensure the program is tested for different combination of inputs.
 We will divide input into partitions that would be considered similar.
 Furthermore, we will establish a unique equivalence class that groups together similar inputs for each test case.

-For the Range and DataUtilities class we will be using both Boundary Value Testing and Equivalence Class Testing to test the following methods:

 We will be using the above strategies for the following methods in the Range class:

 | **Method** | **Implementation** |